 In the seventh month, on the tenth day of the month, you shall afflict your souls, and do no work at all, whether a native of your own country or a stranger who dwells among you.”

 What that means is, it does not matter whether you are a native-born Jew, born in the land of Israel to the tenth generation, or no matter what this pertains to you.
 If you have been grafted into the House of Judah, this pertains to you.
 Or if you are an Ephraimite.
-Whether you have known about your identity since the time of your birth or whether you are recently grafted in, this pertains to you.
-Okay.
-It is a statute forever.
+Whether you have known about your identity since the time of your birth or whether you are recently grafted in, this pertains to you because it is a statute forever.

 Vayiqra (Leviticus) 16:30